Mohammed Ali Naqvi: Film career

 The series was received well by both the critics and audience with famed author Stephen King also giving it a nod.
 It went onto reach the global Top Ten on Netflix.
 Furthermore in 2022 the series received a nomination at the 43rd News and Documentary Emmy Awards in the ‘Outstanding Politics and Government Documentary’ Category.

 In 2022, Naqvi became an Oscar’s member after being inducted into the Academy of Motion Pictures along with other notable personalities such as Caitríona Balfe, Billie Eilish, famed Bollywod actor Kajol, best supporting actor winner Ariana DeBose and many more.

 In 2023, the Pakistan Academy Selection Committee (PASC) appointed Naqvi as the Committee’s Chairperson, taking over from the previous chair, Director Sharmeen Obaid-Chinoy.
 He served in this capacity in 2023 and 2024.
 The PASC is the body that selects Pakistan’s official entry for the Academy Awards for Best International Feature Film each year.

-For the first selection committee under Naqvi, the jury members included famed director/ cinematographer Bilal Lashari, Joyland’s Saim Sadiq, actor Fawad Khan, notable author Fatima Bhutto and others.
+For the first selection committee under Naqvi, the jury members included director/ cinematographer Bilal Lashari, Joyland’s Saim Sadiq, actor Fawad Khan, author Fatima Bhutto and others.
 The committee selected Zarrar Kahn’s In Flames to send to the 95th Academy Awards.
-‘In Flames’ has resonated profoundly with our committee members, as it beautifully encapsulates the essence of our culture, art, and cinematic craftsmanship.
-We believe that the narrative, performances, direction, and every element that went into the making of your film make it the perfect candidate to represent the best of Pakistani cinema on a global platform,” Naqvi told Variety regarding their selection.

-In February 2024, Netflix expanded the Turning Point franchise by introducing a new chapter of the Series with Turning Point: The bomb and the cold war.
-Naqvi again went onto co-executive produce the series with Brian Knappenberger returning to the directors seat.
-The second part is a chronicle of Cold War history, from the development of the atomic bomb to the proliferation of nuclear weapons.
-Including an examination of the collapse of the Soviet Union, the rise of Vladimir Putin and the Russian invasion of Ukraine.
+In February 2024, Netflix expanded the Turning Point franchise with Turning Point: The Bomb and the Cold War.
+Naqvi again went onto co-executive produce the series with Brian Knappenberger returning to the director's seat.
+The second part is a chronicle of Cold War history, from the development of the atomic bomb to the proliferation of nuclear weapons, including an examination of the collapse of the Soviet Union, the rise of Vladimir Putin and the Russian invasion of Ukraine.

 The series features more than 100 interviews conducted in 7 countries around the world revealing personal stories that show how much the Cold War transformed lives and drove world history.
 The series includes interviews with seven current or former world leaders including Ukrainian President Volodymyr Zelenskyy as well as prominent political figures like NATO Secretary General Jens Stoltenberg, former CIA Director Robert Gates and former Secretary of State Condoleezza Rice.